apache/manifoldcf-integration-sharepoint-2010/webservice/readme.txt

 groups to the following: The SharePoint website as a whole, sites (subsites too), and libraries.
 You cannot set security on folders or files ("items") directly, however.

-B.  SharePoint 3.0 Security Model
+B.  SharePoint 3.0+ Security Model

-In SharePoint 3.0, sometimes called SharePoint 2007, one can attach AD users or groups to folders and files in, addition to the functionality provided in SharePoint 2.0.
+In SharePoint 3.0, sometimes called SharePoint 2007, and in SharePoint 4.0, sometimes called SharePoint 2010, one can attach AD users or groups to folders and files in, addition to the functionality provided in SharePoint 2.0.

 IV.
 SharePoint Connector security